andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 );
 ```

-Actually, `DebuggerModule` divide become 2 modules
+Actually, `DebuggerModule` divides into 2 modules

 #### DebuggerModule

-Like console but can write into file.
-This have purpose to debug every thing that we want to catch.
-Useful in debugger or track our data flow.
+Like console, but with the ability to write to a file.
+This serves the purpose of debugging everything that we want to catch.
+This is useful in the debugger or when tracking our data flow.

 #### HttpDebuggerModule

-A module that can catch every incoming request and response.
+A module that can catch all incoming requests and responses.

 ### Logger Module

-Logger module have purpose to save log into database, and then the data will use by our data scientist.
+The logger module's purpose is to save logs to a database, which will then be used by our data scientist.